For media contact email email@example.com

 I am a cultural and literary historian whose work concentrates on the development and dissemination of religious ideas, especially in terms of apocalyptic and millennial thought, in the print cultures of Puritanism and evangelicalism.

-My current projects in the earlier period include articles on John Owen and English Nonconformity; researching John Milton’s theology; exploring a new project on J. N. Darby; while editing The cultures of Calvinism in early modern Europe (with Graeme Murdock, Oxford University Press, forthcoming).
+My current projects in the earlier period include articles on John Owen and English Nonconformity; researching a new project on J. N. Darby; while editing The cultures of Calvinism in early modern Europe (with Graeme Murdock, Oxford University Press, forthcoming).
 My current projects in the later period include writing Survival and resistance in evangelical America (with Scott Spurlock, Oxford University Press, forthcoming).

-I also serve as co-editor of two series of monographs and edited collections entitled 'Christianities in the trans-Atlantic world, 1550-1800' (Palgrave Macmillan) and 'Scottish religious cultures: Historical perspectives' (Edinburgh University Press).
-I directed the 'Radical Religion in the trans-Atlantic world, 1500-1800' project (funded by the Irish Research Council, 2012-13, and DCAL MAGUS, 2014-15), am a member of the Millennialism and Apocalypse project at Queen’s, and have written on contemporary religious radicalism for The Irish Times, Books & Culture, The Conversation, The American Interest, and The American Conservative, as well as for knowledge exchange organisations such as Foreign Policy Research Institute.
+I also serve as co-editor of the new open-access journal, Studies in Puritanism, and of two series of monographs and edited collections entitled 'Christianities in the trans-Atlantic world, 1550-1800' (Palgrave Macmillan) and 'Scottish religious cultures: Historical perspectives' (Edinburgh University Press).
+I directed the 'Radical Religion in the trans-Atlantic world, 1500-1800' project (funded by the Irish Research Council, 2012-13, and DCAL MAGUS, 2014-15), am a member of the Millennialism and Apocalypse project at Queen’s, and have written on contemporary religious radicalism for The Irish Times, Books & Culture, The Conversation, and The American Interest, as well as for knowledge exchange organisations such as Foreign Policy Research Institute.
 I am the founding co-director, with Daniel Hill (University of Liverpool), of the Jonathan Edwards Centre (UK), an affiliate of the Jonathan Edwards Center at Yale University.

 My principal admin responsibility is as Queen's director of the AHRC Northern Bridge PhD programme.